Aryan-A-Kumar/ARK-Perception-Submission/README.md

 # ARKs-ticket-to-entry
-Code for the set of tasks provided by ARK Perception and relevant documentation.
+Code for the set of tasks provided by ARK Perception and the relevant documentation.

 Task 2.2 : Stereo image based collision avoidance